 Female Genital Schistosomiasis

-Female Genital Schistosomiasis (FGS) is a disease manifestation of schistosomiasis caused by the Schistosoma haematobium, a waterborne parasite that affects both the urinary and genital tract of infected individuals.
+Female Genital Schistosomiasis (FGS) is a disease manifestation of schistosomiasis caused by the Schistosoma haematobium, a waterborne parasite that affects both the urinary and genital tract of infected persons.

 According to the World Health Organization (WHO), schistosomiasis affects around 652 million people worldwide, with an estimated 200,000 fatalities per year.
 Approximately 40 million women of reproductive age are afflicted, and schistosomiasis is considered the third most deadly tropical illness, following malaria and intestinal helminthiasis, according to the WHO.

-Unfortunately, research has found that awareness of Female Genital Schistosomiasis (FGS) in Ghana is lacking, which has affected the ability to control this disease in adolescent girls and women.
+Unfortunately, research has found that awareness of Female Genital Schistosomiasis (FGS) in Ghana is lacking, which affect prevention, early detection and control in adolescent girls and women.

 Symptoms of FGS

-Although bloody urine is a common early indicator of infection and is well-known in medical school, many health professionals are purported to be unfamiliar with FGS since it is not covered in regular medical education.
-As a result, FGS is underreported, misdiagnosed, and undertreated.
+Although bloody urine is a common early indicator of infection, many health professionals are purported to be unfamiliar with FGS since it is not covered in regular medical education.
+As a result, FGS is under-reported, misdiagnosed, and under-treated.
 For women and adolescent girls, this has major ramifications, especially on their SRH.

 Dangers of FGS to women and girls

-FGS has been linked to infertility and can increase the chance of HIV infection.
+Women with FGS may face infertility, abortion or ectopic pregnancy, genital ulcers, and human papillomavirus infections if not treated.
 FGS creates open sores and inflammation, and exposure to blood allows for easy access for any virus to enter the body.
-As a result, women and girls with FGS are said to be three times more likely to develop HIV.
+According to a 2019 UNAIDS report, women and girls with FGS are at a greater risk of HIV infections and poor SRH.

 Owing to the stigma surrounding infertility and because symptoms are sometimes mistaken with those of sexually transmitted diseases (STIs), it has been found that women experience not just physical symptoms but also mental health challenges.